dothanhtrung/sdmm/README.md

 </div>

 Standalone application to manage your local Stable Diffusion models.
-This app is web-based so you can run on your cloud machine like runpod.
+This app is web-based so you can run it on your cloud machine like runpod.

 Features: